seng438-winter-2022/seng438-a1-Ras555/seng438-assignment-1--report-template.md

 # Introduction

-**An introduction of your lab work, and what you knew about exploratory and manual **functional testing before this lab

 This lab was designed to explore how to test a software application made by someone else through using the software and testing it's functions to find any faults in the system.